KaizokuStrawHat/React-Journey/README.md

 # React-Journey
 Documenting my react.js journey of mistakes and learnings

+LEVERAGING THE USE OF CHAT.GPT for explaining and confirming my understandings

 TAKE NOTE: My wording on the learnings section are for my own satisfaction and understanding only.
 ==================================================================================================